wincelau/nightmare-inline-download/README.md

 ### maxDownloadRequestWait
 Sets the maximum time for the client to anticipate a `.download()` call.
 If the call is not made, the download is automatically cancelled.

+### timeoutDownloadBeforeStart
+Sets a timeout to wait that a download is run, after it will continue execution normally.

 ### paths.downloads
 Sets the Electron path for where downloads are saved.